FilecoinFoundationWeb/filecoin-foundation/src/content/blog/insights-into-responsible-ai-with-the-founder-of-ai-guardian-1.md

 ---
 title: Insights into Responsible AI with the Founder of AI Guardian
+slug: insights-into-responsible-ai-with-the-founder-of-ai-guardian-1
 created-on: 2023-10-30T14:01:55.224Z
 updated-on: 2023-10-30T14:01:55.241Z
 published-on: 2023-10-30T14:01:55.252Z
+featured: false
+description: >-
-f_description: In the current generation of machine learning, an artificial intelligence (AI) model’s abilities are directly tied to the size and diversity of the datasets it draws upon.
+  In the current generation of machine learning, an artificial intelligence (AI) model’s abilities are directly tied to the size and diversity of the datasets it draws upon.
 It’s important to think about how and where these massive troves of data are stored, and who can access them for the